What Are Creatine Benefits For Hair?

 For topical skincare, creatine also improves cell metabolism and acts as a moisturizer and protectant.
 As people age, their skin loses its metabolism which lowers its ability to utilize certain proteins like collagen, elastin, and keratin.
 Age also lowers the cell’s ability to protect the skin from environmental stress.2 This improved cell metabolizer allows the skin to stay younger longer and protect it from environmental effects such as free radicals.
 For us, this means a lot as far as how to repair a damaged scalp.

 Creatine is one of our featured ingredients in Bond Reboot™, our skin care worthy tip-to-root bond building ingredient.
 Creatine has been shown to rebuild and strengthen the hair structure from within.
-Even among some of the most damaged hair, including bleached and relaxed hair, it was been shown to increase the hair’s mechanical properties, as well as protect hair against head damage caused by a flat iron.
-The creatine used within SAVE ME FROM has been shown to improve mechanical properties by building electrostatic bridges.
+Even among some of the most damaged hair, including bleached and relaxed hair, it has been shown to increase the hair’s mechanical properties, as well as protect hair against head damage caused by a flat iron.
+SAVE ME FROM uses a creatine complex for hair that has been shown to improve mechanical properties by building electrostatic bridges.
 When hair is healthy, three intermolecular bonds including disulfide bonds, electrostatic bonds and hydrogen bonds are responsible for the tensile strength of the hair.
 When hair is damaged, these bonds break.
 Fortunately, with creatine electrostatic bridges can be formed resulting in a reduction in hair breakage and added protection against heat stress.3

 Our reboots not only contain creatine, but also other high quality, carefully selected ingredients that strengthen the hair cuticle, infuse moisture into the cell membrane, and protect your hair color.
 Creatine plays one of the most integral parts in our formulas.
 It lays the cuticle down, strengthening that bond to ultimately protect the other layers.
 Doing this for your cuticle reduces future damage as well, since broken cuticles combined with wet brushing, coloring, pollution, UV rays, etc. causes hair loss due to the hair shaft breaking off at its most damaged areas.